kevinlin/Deckset-presentations/Code to Cloud Native/Code to Cloud Native.md

 # What's next?

-^ Kevin act as Java developer and asking the question: what does it take to deploy to the Cloud?
+^ Kevin act as Java developer and asking the question:
-We want to make it public accessible?
-Kin:
+Kevin: what does it take to deploy to the Cloud?
+Kin: so you want the service to be accessible by others?
+Kevin: Yes...
+Kin: wouldn't it be nice if you don't need to worrying about dependencies...?
+Kevin: Sure, how can I do that?
+Kin: Put it in a container

 ---

 # [fit]Put it in a _**Container**_

-# [fit]or simply a _**Docker**_
+# [fit]or simply a _**Docker container**_

-^ An application archive including base OS and software dependencies

 1. Isolation (namespace)
 1. Limitation (cgroups)
 1. Simulation (fsroot)

+^
+Kevin: What is a container?
+Kin: Containerisation or dockerization ... is a form of virtualisation which is much lighter weight than VMs
+Kevin: okay...
+Kin:
+  1. In a container, your application operates in an isolated environement ... and
+  2. you can decide what OS and dependeceies are available in the environment.
+  3. Since containers run on top of a host and it is the job of the host to make sure that you have the CPU/memory resources that your container needs.
+  4. The way that a host manages resources is like airlines overbooking seats on flight so that it can maximise the utilisation of hardware resources it has
+  5. Ultimately, you can run more applications with given hardware resources that a server has.
+Pretty cool ah?
+Kevin: yeah, but how do I have a container?

 ---